Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Coarse-grid operators based on a linear approximation of

 with $0 < \epsilon \ll 1$ a constant to avoid division by zero; we take $\epsilon = 10^{-6}$ in the numerical results shown here.
 Note that allowing a free choice for $\widehat{\Psi}$ would naturally result in the choice $\Psi = \Phi^m$ and, so, the optimization in \eqref{eq:LSQ_general} is constrained by a pre-specified sparsity pattern of $\Psi$.

-In general, the eigenvalues of a normal matrix $\Psi$ will depend nonlinearly (and non-smoothly) on its entries; that is, $\bm{\mu}(\Psi)$ is a nonlinear mapping of $\Psi$, and hence, \eqref{eq:LSQ_general} constitutes a nonlinear minimization problem.
-For explicit temporal discretizations of model problem \eqref{eq:PDE} with periodic boundaries, it is reasonable to impose that $\Psi$ is a sparse circulant matrix because $\Phi$ is and, hence, so is $\Phi^m$ (Corollary~\ref{cor:circulant_Phi}).
-In this section, we will also show that a sparse $\Psi$ can be used with implicit temporal discretizations of \eqref{eq:PDE}, for which $\Phi^m$ is a rational function (i.e., a dense matrix).
-Circulant matrices have many nice properties, one being that their eigenvalues depend only linearly on their entries (they are given by the DFT---a linear operator---applied to their first column) and, so, for this special case, \eqref{eq:LSQ_general} simplifies to a weighted linear least squares problem.
-We consider the solution of this special case throughout the remainder of this section.
+In general the eigenvalues of matrix $\Psi$ depend nonlinearly on its entries and thus \eqref{eq:LSQ_general} constitutes a nonlinear minimization problem.
+However, for the special case of circulant $\Psi$, \eqref{eq:LSQ_general} reduces to a linear least squares problem because the eigenvalues of a circulant matrix depend only linearly on its entries (they are given by the DFT---a linear operator---applied to its first column).
+For explicit temporal discretizations of model problem \eqref{eq:PDE} with periodic boundaries, it is reasonable to impose that $\Psi$ is a sparse circulant matrix because $\Phi$ is and, hence, so too is $\Phi^m$ (Corollary~\ref{cor:circulant_Phi}).
+In \S~\ref{ssec:implicit}, we will also show that a sparse $\Psi$ may be used with implicit temporal discretizations of \eqref{eq:PDE}, for which $\Phi$ and $\Phi^m$ are dense matrices.
+Thus, for the remainder of this section, we focus exclusively on the case in which $\Psi$ is a sparse circulant matrix such that \eqref{eq:LSQ_general} reduces to a linear least squares problem.